hashes4merkle/raspiblitz/README.md

 You can connect a small extra USB drive to your RaspiBlitz (choose a small one up to 32GB, don't use second HDD or SSD here as that would drain too much power from the RaspiBlitz).
 That USB drive will then be used to store your latest StaticChannelBackup, just in case your HDD encounters an error.

-##### StaticChannelBackup per SCP/SSH to other server
+##### StaticChannelBackup per SFTP/SSH to other server

-An option for more advanced users -- that you only can set directly in the `raspiblitz.conf` -- is the automated backup of the StaticChannelBackup to another server by SSH/SCP.
+An option for more advanced users -- that you only can set directly in the `raspiblitz.conf` -- is the automated backup of the StaticChannelBackup to another server by SSH/SFTP.
 For this you need to set the value:

-`scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'`
+`sftpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'`

-and you can optionally set custom options for the SCP command (for example to set a non-default port) with:
+and you can optionally set custom options for the SFTP command (for example to set a non-default port) with:

-`scpBackupOptions='[YOUR-CUSTOM-OPTIONS]'`
+`sftpBackupOptions='[YOUR-CUSTOM-OPTIONS]'`

 On the target server add the root ssh public key of your RaspiBlitz to the `authorized_keys` file for the user - how to do this see: https://www.linode.com/docs/security/authentication/use-public-key-authentication-with-ssh/